It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 These two adjectives/adverbs both say something good about a process or situation.
 Effective means that the process or situation achieves its purpose, regardless of how.
 Efficient, on the other hand, focuses more on how the purpose is achieved, indicating “with minimal cost”.
 The cost may be of money, time or effort.
 The usual error is to use efficient when effective would be more appropriate.

 It is possible to be effective without being efficient and vice versa.
 For example, if we hear that students take notes effectively, we will know that they achieve good learning through their note-taking, even if the notes themselves are not very good.
 And if we hear that notes are efficient (concise, well-abbreviated), we should not conclude that they are helping the note-taker to learn successfully.

-Both of these are useful for indicating a purpose, but they are not interchangeable.
-The common error is to use INTEND (or the derived noun intention) when AIM is required.
-Different confusions are involved.
-One relates to the holder of the aim/intention: if it is living, there is a need to choose between the two words, but if it is non-living, only aim can be used, like this:
+In the passive voice, these two words are quite similar (see 81.
+Tricky Word Contrasts 2, #3), except that is aimed needs a following at + -ing, while is intended needs a to verb.
+In the active voice, however, though both still suggest a purpose, they are not interchangeable.
+The common error is to use INTEND TO (or the derived noun intention) when AIM TO is required.
+Different confusions are possible.
+One involves the holder of the aim/intention: if it is non-living, only AIM can be active, like this:

 (a) The experiment aims to prove the effectiveness of the drug.

 To use INTEND here, you would have to say is intended to.
 Is aimed at proving is also possible.

 If, on the other hand, the purpose-holder is living, another confusion must be avoided: the active voice of AIM tends to suggest a more distant purpose than that of INTEND.
 Compare:

 (b) The police aim to reduce burglaries by 10%.

 (c) The police intend to protest against reduced funding.